 We believe that the best ingredients belong on your plate.
-That’s why we’ve banned hydrogenated fats, high-fructose corn syrup, artificial sweeteners like aspartame, sucralose and saccharin — along with more than 100 colors, preservatives, flavors and other ingredients from all of the food we sell in our stores.
-Seriously — from Berry Chantilly Cake in our bakery to the foods in our bulk bins, we want you to feel confident about what goes in your cart.
+That’s why we’ve banned hydrogenated fats, high-fructose corn syrup, sweeteners like aspartame, sucralose and saccharin — along with more than 260 colors, preservatives, flavors and other ingredients from all of the food we sell in our stores.
+Seriously — from Berry Chantilly Cake opens in a new tab in our bakery to the foods in our bulk bins opens in a new tab, we want you to feel confident about what goes in your cart.
 If it doesn’t meet our standards, we won’t sell it.

 Higher Food Ingredient Standards